scipy-conference/scipy_proceedings/papers/james_bergstra_skdata/james_bergstra_skdata.rst

 Current list of data sets
 -------------------------

-The skdata library currently provides some level of support for about 40 data sets.
+The SkData library currently provides some level of support for about 40 data sets.
 The data sets marked with (*) provide the full set of low-level, high-level, and script interfaces described above.
+Details and references for each one can be found in the SkData project source code.

 Blobs